 Reminder: Student immunization records are required.
 Parents should submit student immunization records to the school or contact the school nurse to confirm pending immunization appointments.

+Need an Alternative?
 Look at what the Warrick Education Center High School Credit Program has to offer:

 - Flexible Schedule